MMilczynski/Blog/content/posts/power_bi_dashboard_primer.md

 {{< figure src="https://github.com/MMilczynski/PowerBITutorialData/blob/master/images/Dashboard_Intro_02.gif?raw=true" caption="The dashboard we will create for analyzing revenue data for the fictive company Van Ardsel and competition." width="100%" >}}

 <!-- ![Dashboard_Intro_02](https://github.com/MMilczynski/PowerBITutorialData/blob/master/images/Dashboard_Intro_02.gif?raw=true) -->

+# Installing and launching Power BI

+Follow this link [Power BI Desktop](https://powerbi.microsoft.com/en-us/downloads/) to get the free version of the application.
+You'll find a download link in the **Microsoft Power BI Desktop** section which will link you to the Microsoft Store.
+After downloading and installing you should be ready to launch **Power BI**.
+Upon launch you'll see this intro screen:

+{{< figure src="/images/intro_screen_01.png" caption="Intro screen upon launching Power BI Desktop." width="100%" >}}

+If you don't want to see this screen in future sessions you can un-check the `Show this screen on startup` checkbox in the bottom of the screen.
+Close the screen manually for the time being.

 # Dataset